2025 EARLY BIRD SALE NOW ON!

 4hrs · 7km · 300m up · 230m down

 On your final hike you'll venture into the untamed wilderness of Black River Gorges National Park.
-Traverse dense forest, learn about the diverse local flora and fauna, and marvel at cascading waterfalls along the way.
-Explore trails that lead to panoramic viewpoints, immersing yourself in the raw beauty of this protected reserve.
-Back at the hotel, join your guide and fellow travellers for a last Creole dinner ahead of your final morning of adventure tomorrow.
+Traverse dense forest, learn about the diverse local flora and fauna and explore trails that lead to panoramic viewpoints, immersing yourself in the raw beauty of this protected reserve.
+Back at the hotel, join your guide and fellow travellers for a last dinner ahead of your final morning of adventure tomorrow.

 Day 8